GearsAD/zasteroids/README.md

 --------

-Written by Sam Claassens and Daniel Gawryjolek.
+Originally written by Sam Claassens and Daniel Gawryjolek.
+Sam - Added in some extra stuff to make it support Oculus Rift DK2 (Runtime version > v0.43).

 --------